veerendra2/veerendra2.github.io/_posts/2018-3-30-wireshark-install.md

 ---
 Instead of installing this software from a repository which sometimes we end up installing older version, let's install latest and stable version of wireshark to get all the benefits/features/bug fixes.

 As we all know in Linux, if we need latest version of any software, most of the times we need to build from "source" tar ball which is pain full.
-Well that's why people prefer to use fancy package managers like `apt-get`, `apt`, `yum`, etc. for these kind of softwares.
-The main issue is, we have to hunt down the dependencies and install, that's I did for this software.
+Well that's why people prefer to use fancy package managers like `apt-get`, `apt`, `yum`, etc. for these kind of software.
+The main issue is, we have to hunt down the dependencies and install, that's what I did for this software.

 And again depends on your OS and package availability, you may need to install other dependencies.
 I'm using Ubuntu Mate 16 and I found below are sufficient for me.